nagix/mini-tokyo-3d/docs/developer-guide/api/data-source.md

 ::: warning
 Note that this is an experimental feature which is under development and is prone to change.

-Currently, you must specify both a GTFS dataset and a GTFS Realtime feed to view vehicles moving along routes.
-Also, vehicles will not be displayed when [Playback Mode](../../user-guide/display-modes.md#playback-mode) is on.
 :::

 **Type** [`Object`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)